-We have developed a novel cell retention device for perfusion culture based on inertial sorting [1, 5, 6].
+We developed a novel cell retention device for perfusion culture based on inertial sorting [1, 5, 6].
 This membrane-less microfiltration utilizes size-dependent hydrodynamic forces to separate suspended mammalian cells.
-The device has been extensively evaluated for cell retention efficiency, long-term biocompatibility, and scalability, demonstrating its effectiveness in retainining cells and its compatibility for long-term use.
+The device has been extensively evaluated for cell retention efficiency, long-term biocompatibility, and scalability, demonstrating its effectiveness in retaining cells and its compatibility for long-term use.
 Moreover, we have successfully demonstrated its applicability in long-term and small-scale perfusion cultures, showcasing clog-free cell retention and high product recovery.
-Our finding offer a promising solution for enhancing the performance and efficiency of bioprrocesses, providing reliable and efficient perfusion culture systems without the limitations of traditional membrane-based filtration methods.
+Our findings suggest a promising approach for improving perfusion culture performance while avoiding some of the limitations of traditional membrane-based filtration methods.

-Finally, we successfully achieved continuous online monitoring of protein purity in the cell culture supernatant during perfusion culture using a novel nanofluidic filter array [3, 4].
+Finally, we demonstrated continuous online monitoring of protein purity in the cell culture supernatant during perfusion culture using a novel nanofluidic filter array [3, 4].
 This innovative device, integrated with the microfluidic cell retention system, enabled real-time sample preparation and automated monitoring of protein purity for over a week.
-By providing a robust online sensing technology, the nanofluidic filter array has the potential to replace conventional offline analytical methods and significantly enhance the efficiency and reliability of protein purity monitoring in continuous biomanufacturing processes.
+By providing a robust online sensing technology, the nanofluidic filter array has the potential to complement or partially replace conventional offline analytical methods and improve the efficiency and reliability of protein purity monitoring in continuous biomanufacturing processes.

-In summary, our research introduces a novel micro/nanofluidic system for the separation and monitoring of cells and proteins in continuous biomanufacturing [4].
-This innovative approach has the potential to enhance the long-term reliability and efficiency of biomanufacturing processes.
-By addressing key challenges in cell and protein separation, our work contributes to the advancement of continuous biomanufacturing technology and holds promise for future applications.
+In summary, this work introduced a novel micro/nanofluidic system for the separation and monitoring of cells and proteins in continuous biomanufacturing [4].
+This approach demonstrated potential for improving the long-term reliability and efficiency of biomanufacturing processes.
+By addressing challenges in cell and protein separation and monitoring, it contributed to the broader development of continuous biomanufacturing technologies.

 [1] T. Kwon, H. Prentice, J. D. Oliveira, N. Madziva, M. E. Warkiani, J.-F. P. Hamel, and J. Han, “Microfluidic Cell Retention Device for Perfusion of Mammalian Suspension Culture,” Scientific Reports.
 7, 6703 (2017). link